liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/05-understanding-liferay-faces-alloy.markdown

 [*RichFaces*](http://richfaces.jboss.org/), and *Liferay Faces Alloy*.

-If you selected the Liferay Faces Alloy JSF Component Suite during your portlet's setup, the `.jar` file is included in your portlet project using Maven.
+If you selected the Liferay Faces Alloy JSF Component Suite during your portlet's setup, the `.jar` file is included in your portlet project.

 The Liferay Faces Alloy project provides a set of UI components that utilize AlloyUI.
 For example, a brief list of some of the supported `aui:` tags are